sustrik/libdill/man/hquery.md

 # DESCRIPTION

-Returns an opaque pointer associated with the passed handle and the type.
+Returns an opaque pointer associated with the passed handle and type.
 This function is a fundamental construct for building APIs on top of handles.

 The _type_ argument is not interpreted in any way.
 It is used only as a unique ID.
 A unique ID can be created, for instance, like this: